What is a Web World Model?

 In today’s episode, we will cover:

-Web World Models (WWMs): What’s new in design?
+Why Web World Models matter in 2026

 Sources and further reading